NoahGav/oxide-lang/README.md

 - Technically, for copy types it would probably be better to use `Arc<Cell<T>>`.

+- Maybe the `!` operator (similar to c#) where an expression that may return an error is told that we know that it will never be an error (and so if it is, it panics, which would be a bug).
+The `!` operator (similar to the `?` operator) would be equivalent to `unwrap` in rust.
+For example, `let foo = bar()!;`.
+  Here we are saying that bar will never return an error and so we are sure `!` it will never panic.

 ## TODO: Examples of how borrow checking works without lifetimes

 ```rust